2018 North Dakota elections

 North Dakota held two statewide elections in 2018: a primary election on Tuesday, June 12, and a general election on Tuesday, November 6.
 In addition, each township elected officers on Tuesday, March 20, and each school district held their elections on a date of their choosing between April 1 and June 30.

-Primary Election
+Primary election

-On Tuesday, June 12, North Dakota voters selected which candidates for statewide and legislative office will appear on the November ballot.
+On Tuesday, June 12, North Dakota voters selected which candidates for statewide and legislative office would appear on the November ballot.
 Because North Dakota does not have party registration, any eligible voter may vote in any one party's primary election.
 Though primary elections often include any number of constitutional amendments, initiated measures, or referred measures placed on the ballot by petition, none were included in this particular election.

-General Election
+General election

 On Tuesday, November 6, concurrent with other statewide elections across the United States, North Dakota voters selected one United States Senator, one United States Representative, Secretary of State, Attorney General, and several other statewide executive and judicial branch offices.
 Voters in odd-numbered legislative districts also selected their representatives to the North Dakota House of Representatives and North Dakota Senate.
 Finally, voters faced four ballot measures.